Hadron/entanglement/docs/contract.rst

 * Primary point for MAC policy

-* Path enforcement (for example making sure updates travel toward object owners)
+* Path enforcement (for example making sure updates travel toward object owners) and that non-owners do not impersonate owners.

 When used with an SQL instantiation, the *cls* parameter of :func:`!entanglement.sql.base.sync_manager_destinations()` can be used to override which class is used for SyncDestination to allow customization.